CRISTIANJULIOCESAR/sc-PHENIX/README.md

 value to which the Markovian matrix is powered.
 This sets the level of diffusion.

-The `knn` and `t` values need to be sufficient to build a complete graph (considering the class) and less to avoid over-smooth taxa to other distinct classes.
+The `knn` and `t` values need to be sufficient to build a complete graph (considering the class) and less to avoid over-smooth gene exression to other distinct phenotypes.

 plase make sure if you want to use on colab download and install umap